 - A media head unit.
 Choose one without a CD player if possible

 - A set of speakers.
 6.5 inch fit well in the toolbox.
-We used these ones (the bass and volume is incredible!)
+We used these ones (the bass and volume

 - 12 volt AGM batteries